exploide/bloodhound-cli/README.md

 Commands:
-  auth       Authenticate to the server and configure an API token. computers  Get info on computers. cypher     Run a raw Cypher query and print the response as JSON. domains    Get info on domains. groups     Get info on groups. stats      Get statistics on domains. upload     Upload and ingest files from the BloodHound collector. users      Get info on users.
+  auth       Authenticate to the server and configure an API token. computers  Get lists of computers. cypher     Run a raw Cypher query and print the response as JSON. domains    Get lists of domains. groups     Get lists of groups. stats      Get statistics on domains. upload     Upload and ingest files from the BloodHound collector. users      Get lists of users.
 ```

 Passing `-h` to any of the subcommands will show the usage for the specific subcommand.